Enter Bird's Name in Search Box:

 |18" 45.7cm||28" 71cm||2.1lb 952.5g||Anatidae||Bucephala islandica|

 Distribution: The Barrow's Goldeneye is one of two goldeneye species seen in North America.
 The other is the Common Goldeneye.
-Both these waterfowl species are nick named "Whistlers", from the sound of their wing beats.
-The Barrow's Goldeneye has an extended black line leading into its breast, known as a "spur" and an elliptical white cheek patch, instead of a rounded cheek patch like the common.
-Is mostly a western bird, seen from the western areas of the Northwest Territories, Yukon Territories, southern regions of Alaska.
+Both these waterfowl species are nicknamed "Whistlers" because of the sound of their wing beats.
+The Barrow's Goldeneye has an extended black line leading into its breast and is known as a "spur" and an elliptical white cheek patch instead of a rounded cheek patch like the Common Goldeneye.
+Is mostly a western bird and is seen from the western areas of the Northwest Territories, Yukon Territories, southern regions of Alaska.
 Most of British Columbia, the western border of Alberta and in the northwestern corner US states.
-There is a small population in the northeastern area of the continent.
+There is also a small population in the northeastern area of the continent.